Babatunde Fashola: Arbitration

-Controversies and Corruption Allegations
+Controversies and corruption allegations

+After leaving office in 2015, Fashola was confronted by the Economic and Financial Crimes Commission (EFCC) of Nigeria to answer questions regarding allegations of misuse of finances.
+These included instances of awarding inflated contracts which culminated in his administration leaving large debts of over N400bn ($2.1bn) to his successor.

-In August 2023, Fashola reported to the Nigerian Police and requested for the arrest of a man named, Chike Ibezim whom his phone was tracked for false publication, for defamation of character against him (Fashola), his brother of Nnamdi Ibezim, publisher of Reportera, a news platform that falsely published news that sparked rumour that he (Fashola) was caught drafting a judgement in favour of his party in Nigeria’s 2023 presidential election being challenged in court.
-Although Chike, the man, who was arrested, denied that he was not the one that committed the alleged act, but his brother; but no evidence to prove that either he did not, but his brother who both of them run the publication website, Reportera published the article from his (Chike) phone.
-He was held in detention by the Nigerian Police for 26 days further investigation as his brother who he said he published the article did not show to defend his brother by confessing he did committed the defamation, and was then charged to court.
-Chike’s continuous detention has led to widespread concerns.
+In August 2023, Fashola reported to the Nigerian Police and requested for the arrest of Chike Ibezim.
+Ibezim was tracked by phone for false publication and defamation of character against Fashola.
+Ibezim's brother, Nnamdi Ibezim, is also involved through the news platform Reportera.
+Ibezim's platform published news that claimed Fashola was caught drafting a judgement in favour of his party in Nigeria's 2023 presidential election, which would be brought to court.
+Chike Ibezim denied his role in the publication, but there was no evidence to support his claim, and the article was published from his phone.
+He was held in detention by the Nigerian Police for 26 days for further investigation, and was then put on trial.
+Chike's continuous detention has led to concerns.

-On 9 September 2023 the Nigerian Federal Ministry of Works which Fashola headed as minister was accused of inflating a road contract from N9.8 billion ($13m) to N54.3 billion ($73m).
-The road contract in question was the construction and rehabilitation of the 41-kilometre Ijebu-Igbo-Ita-Ibadan Road which had been halted for over five years after its award of contract.
+On 9 September 2023 the Nigerian Federal Ministry of Works, headed by Fashola, was accused of inflating a road contract from 9.8 billion naira ($12.7 million) to 54.3 billion naira ($70.6 million).
+The road contract in question was the construction and rehabilitation of the 41-kilometer Ijebu-Igbo-Ita-Ibadan Road which had been halted for over five years after its award of contract.

 Political appointments

 Fashola was chief of staff to his predecessor, Asiwaju Bola Ahmed Tinubu.
-Fashola, had during his tenure as Chief of Staff, also dubbed as the Honourable Commissioner to the Governor's office.
-Babatunde Fashola was the first person to hold both offices simultaneously.
+Fashola, had during his tenure as Chief of Staff, also served as the Commissioner to the Governor's office.
+He was the first person to hold both offices simultaneously.

 Babatunde Fashola also served in Lagos state in various capacities, including: